| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Imagine your clients purchase a home and, as they walk through the kitchen, their feet go through the floorboards because termites have been snacking on the wood.
 Termites can cause catastrophic damage.
 That’s why many lenders require proof that a property has been inspected for termites and termite damage.

 Banks may also require that the home be under a continuous termite bond.
 This shows that the home is regularly inspected and treated for termites by a professional pest control company.
-If termites are found, there are options of remediation.
-But the process is often pretty dramatic, like tenting the entire house and pumping in toxic gas.
+If termites are found, there are plenty of options for remediation.

 Title